automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

     ]
 }
 ```
+### Configuration of Slack Messages

+For the Slack building block you can configure a Slack Webhook Url that you have to implement inside the Kaholo Vault before able to select.

+If you don't have slack or don't need slack messages feel free to simply remove this building block.

 ## Build an example curl webhook

 There is no need to wait for Lacework sending the Webhook Alert again if you plan to test it immediately.
 You can trigger the map by using a simple curl command that will send the necessary information.